Sustainable Development Goal 17

 SDG 17 is a vision for improved and more equitable trade, as well as coordinated investment initiatives to promote sustainable development across borders.
 It is about strengthening and streamlining cooperation between nation-states, both developed and developing, using the SDGs as a shared framework and a shared vision for defining that collaborative way forward.
 It seeks to promote international trade and an equitable trading system.
 The Goal has 17 targets to be achieved by 2030, broken down into five categories: finance, technology, capacity building, trade and systemic issues.
 Progress towards targets will be measured by 25 indicators.
 All these targets are regarded as means of implementation targets.'

 With US$5 trillion to $7 trillion in annual investment required to achieve the SDGs, total official development assistance reached US$147.2 billion in 2017.
 This, although steady, is below the set target.
 In 2016, six countries met the international target to keep official development assistance at or above 0.7 percent of gross national income.
 In 2017, international remittances amounted US$613 billion, with 76 percent invested in developing countries.
 The bond market for sustainable business is also growing.
-In 2018 global green bonds reached US$155.5billion, up to 78 percent from 2017.
+In 2018 global green bonds reached US$155.5 billion, up to 78 percent from 2017.

 Humanitarian crises brought on by conflict or natural disasters have continued to demand more financial resources and aid.
 Even so, many countries also require official development assistance to encourage growth and trade.
 The global progress map for SDG 17 shows that significant and major challenges remain in the majority of the world.
 Many regions of strong economic status perform very poorly, like the United States and much of Europe.

 Background

 The Sustainable Development Goals are a collection of 17 global goals set by the United Nations to be implemented by the year 2030.
 A successful sustainable development agenda requires partnerships between governments, the private sector and civil society.
 These inclusive partnerships built upon principles and values, a shared vision, and shared goals that place people and the planet at the center, are needed at the global, regional, national and local level.

 Sustainable Goal 17 targets long-term investments to empower sectors and companies in need, more adaptable in developmental countries.
 Its main aim reaches improving the following aspects of a country that include: energy, infrastructure, transportation systems, IT infrastructure to different communications technologies channels.

 The framework of development covers evaluating and following up with rules and regulations, the sector's structure to attract more investment projects to the country and thus improving its economical standards.

-Government revenue as a share of GDP, 2017.
+World map for indicators- 17.1.1 Government revenue as a share of GDP, 2017.
 Revenue is cash receipts from taxes, social contributions, and other revenues such as fines.